-A Breakdown of the Newark Hoods
+Map of the Newark Hoods

 Often labeled as the 6th borough with its close relation to New York City, but the Newark hoods have built their own separate reputation, a reputation that became known as Brick City.
 With the large number of legendary neighborhoods in the heart of the Newark ghetto that were mostly housing project complexes, the alias of “Brick City” was given to Newark.

 The streets of the East Ward, known locally to some as the Down Bottoms, is a diverse community of multiple racial groups but has small housing complexes like Pennington Court, Hyatt Court, and Riverview Court, which is officially the Terrell Homes.
 While the West Ward, which is near the city of Irvington and the Garden State Parkway, is mainly the Valisburg area that is divided into Ill Hill (Ivy Hill) and Hoodaville, along with the Bradley Court projects.

 The Newark hoods of the South Ward are mostly the Clinton Hill and Weequahic neighborhoods, along streets like Lyons Avenue, Bergen Street, or Clinton Avenue, combined with the housing projects of Seth Boyden and Dayton Street.
-Within the streets of the North Ward, a former Italian community and now home to a large portion of Newark’s Latino community, consists of the old Columbus Homes high-rise, the Grafton Avenue projects, Stephen Crane Projects (SCP), and the Spiers (Garden Spiers Projects).
+Within the streets of the North Ward, a former Italian community and now home to a large portion of Newark’s Latino community, there is the old Columbus Homes high-rise, the Grafton Avenue projects, Stephen Crane Projects (SCP), and the Spiers (Garden Spiers Projects).

 The heart of the old Newark ghetto was the city’s Central Ward.
-Between Springfield and Clinton Avenue, home of the former Prince Street (Stella Wright), Hayes Homes, and Crazyville (Scudder Homes), is where the majority of Newark’s housing projects were once located at.
+Between Springfield and Clinton Avenue, home of the former Prince Street (Stella Wright), Hayes Homes, and Crazyville (Scudder Homes), is where most Newark’s housing projects were once located at.
 Other former neighborhoods of the Central Ward included the Little Bricks (Felix Fuld Court), Brick Towers and High Street (MLK Blvd.), Slash T (Baxter Terrace), and Norfolk Street.